Click here to download a PDF of this plant information page (for printing).

 Description:

-Purple milkweed is a native perennial listed as endangered in several states, and as a species of special concern in Tennessee.
-Though it is far distributed it rarely grows in large colonies like its common cousin Asclepias syrica.
+Purple Milkweed is a native perennial listed as threatened in several states, and as a species of special concern in Tennessee.
+Though it is widely distributed throughout the eastern half of North America; it rarely grows in large colonies like other milkweeds.
 Preferred habitat includes full to part sun on sandy soils of prairies, shrub thickets, shores, and dry open woodlands.
 It has also been found growing in wet prairies and calcium rich sites.
 Research has shown it to have high nutrient requirements.

 Purple milkweed has very distinctive flowers whose nectar attracts long-tongued bees, butterflies, hummingbirds, and other pollinators.
 There are 5 rose pink petals with hoods that are connected at the base below the anther column.
 The horns are down curved and purplish white.
 These flower parts are highly modified for insect pollination.
 Oppositely arranged leaves are pubescent and dark green adaxially and densely pubescent and light green abaxially.
 Characteristics that help to distinguish it from the common milkweed include a more prominent veins than common milkweed and flower clusters that form primarily in the upper part of the plant.
 Like other milkweeds, this plant produces a bitter tasting and potentially irritating white latex sap that contains toxic glycosides.
 For more information see: